What is Mediation and why should I give it a go?

 The family and federal circuit court system is currently experiencing extreme delays.

-Financial or parenting applications filed today in the Brisbane Registry are unlikely to receive a final outcome until 2020 or later.
-A backlog is causing delays of up to three years.
+Financial or parenting applications filed today in the Brisbane Registry are unlikely to receive a final outcome for at least 2 years.
 It is almost impossible to have your matter heard by a judge on an urgent interim basis, except for the most urgent parenting or financial matters.

 The inability of the family courts to provide timely access to justice is causing people to give up hope and settle for orders that are not in their interests or the interests of their children.
 Resourcing of the family law system is in a state of crisis.